ValveSoftware/GameNetworkingSockets/src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md

 ### Unreliable message segment

+Encodes a segment of an unreliable message.
+(Often, an entire message.)

     00emosss [message_num] [offset] [size] data

-    e: 0: More message data after this segment.
+    e: 0: There's more data after ths in the unreliable message.
-       1: Message ends at the end of this segment.
+          (Will be sent in another packet.)
+       1: This is the last segment in the unreliable message.
     m: encoded size of message_num
        First segment in packet: message_num is absolute.
 Only bottom N bits are sent.
            0: 16-bits